- Position:

 Japan Post Group Risk Management

-To strengthen Group governance, Japan Post Holdings appoints the Group Chief Risk Officer (CRO) from among its executive officers who reports to and is supervised by directors and others regarding the Group's risk management and its initiatives.
-In addition, the Group Operational Risk Management Committee, which consists of executive officers in charge of risk management at each Group company, shares information and discuss risk management to improve risk management of each Group company.
+Furthermore, to strengthen Group governance, Japan Post Holdings appoints the Group Chief Risk Officer (CRO) from among its executive officers who reports to and is supervised by directors and others regarding the Group's risk management and its initiatives.
+In addition, the Group Risk Management Committee, which consists of executive officers in charge of risk management at each Group company, shares information and discusses risk management to improve the risk management of each Group company.

 Risk Appetite Framework (RAF)